Mellanox/nvidia-k8s-ipam/README.md

 ### ipam-node

+The daemon is responsible for:
-A node agent that performs initial setup and installation of nv-ipam CNI plugin.
+- perform initial setup and installation of nv-ipam CNI plugin
+- perform allocations of the IPs and persist them on the disk
+- run periodic jobs, such as cleanup of the stale IP address allocations

+A node daemon provides GRPC service, which nv-ipam CNI plugin uses to request IP address allocation/deallocation.
+IPs are allocated from the provided IP Block assigned by ipam-controller for the node.
+To determine the cluster unique IP Block for the defined IP Pool, ipam-node watches K8s API for the Node object and extracts IP Block information from node annotation.

 ### nv-ipam

-An IPAM CNI plugin that allocates IPs for a given interface out of the defined IP Pool as provided via CNI configuration.
+An IPAM CNI plugin that handles CNI requests according to the CNI spec.

-IPs are allocated out of the provided IP Block assigned by ipam-controller for the node.
-To determine the cluster unique IP Block for the defined IP Pool, nv-ipam CNI queries K8s API for the Node object and extracts IP Block information from node annotation.

-nv-ipam plugin currently leverages [host-local](https://www.cni.dev/plugins/current/ipam/host-local/) IPAM to allocate IPs from the given range.
+To allocate/deallocate IP address nv-ipam calls GRPC API of ipam-node daemon.

 ### IP allocation flow